ivanpadavan/flutter_mask_formatter/README.md

 1. `mask` (not named);
 2. `escapeChar` - if you need to change the default one ('_')

 And useful method `getEscapedString`.
-TextController will return masked value So it's hand converter.
+TextController will return masked value So it's a handy converter.

 With this piece of code: